Nepal Guided Treks & Walking Holidays

-Our Nepal treks travel through one of the world's great mountain ranges, home to some of the world's highest peaks and surrounded by stunning scenery, a fascinating history and wonderfully welcoming communities.
-Nepal is continually a favourite for many travellers and offers the perfect safe adventure holiday.
+Our Nepal treks travel through one of the world's great mountain ranges, home to some of the world's highest mountains and surrounded by stunning scenery, a fascinating history and wonderfully welcoming communities.
+Nepal is continually a favourite for many travellers and a Nepal hiking tour offers the perfect safe adventure holiday.

 From accessible Nepal trekking holidays, to more challenging and remote routes, we have a range of superb treks in Nepal including the well known Everest Base camp trek and Annapurna Circuit trek, to the less visited places such as the Kanchenjunga trek, Rolwaling trek (with Parcharmo peak) and the Manaslu Circuit trek to name a few.

 It would be hard to do justice to a Nepal hike even in a lifetime, there is so much to see and do!
 Nepal is a safe place to visit and the trekking trails are wonderful places to re-connect with nature and walk amongst the mountains.
 Nowadays the hiking in Nepal is much more comfortable than the rugged experience it was in the 1950s when Edmund Hillary climbed Mount Everest.
 There are comfortable tea houses selling a wide variety of local and western foods (and beer), even luxury hotels in the lower regions.
 Lots of trips to Nepal focus on the culture as much as the scenery, but there is also ample opportunity to find yourself in real isolation and beauty.